Suffer from seasonal allergies? Depending on where you live, you may already be sneezing, sniffling and rubbing your itchy eyes.

 "[Climate change] is causing more carbon dioxide in our environment, which in turn tells a lot of plants to produce more pollen, and the pollen itself is more supercharged and more powerful."

-Editor's note: This file was originally published in March 2016 and has been updated.
+Editor's note: This file was originally published in March 2016 and has been updated with new information.